MuamerHr/Bin-Packing-Problem-BPP3D/README.txt

 int nodeLimit...
 Limit for  number of exploration nodes in the outer branching scheme.
 					If set to zero, the algorithm tries to find an optimal solution, or terminates if "iterLimit" or "timeLimit" is reached.
-					"nodeLimit" is a multiple of thousand, e.g. if nodeLimit=1000, the explores at most "nodeLimit * IUnit" nodes (IUnit = 1000).
+					"nodeLimit" is treated as a multiple of one thousand, e.g. if nodeLimit = 1000, the algorithm explores at most "nodeLimit * IUnit" nodes (IUnit = 1000).

 int iterLimit...
 Limit for number of iterations in the inner branching schemes.
 					If set to zero, the algorithm tries to find an optimal solution, or terminates if "nodeLimit" or "timeLimit" is reached.
-					"iterLimit" is a multiple of thousand, e.g. if iterLimit=1000, the explores at most "iterLimit * IUnit" nodes (IUnit = 1000).
+					"iterLimit" is treated as a multiple of one thousand, e.g. if iterLimit = 1000, the algorithm performs at most "iterLimit * IUnit" nodes (IUnit = 1000).

 int timeLimit...
-Time limit for algorithm.
+Time limit for the algorithm.
 If set to zero, the algorithm tries to find an optimal
 					solution, or terminates if "nodeLimit" or "iterLimit" is reached.
 					If the timelimit is reached the algorithm return a heuristic solution.

 int packingType...
-If set to "0" the algorithm tries to find an optimal solution
+If set to zero the algorithm tries to find an optimal solution
 					using general packing patterns.
-					If set to "1" the algorithm tries to find an optimal solution using robot packing pattern.
+					If set to one the algorithm tries to find an optimal solution using robot packing patterns.

 ##################################################################################################